yunchih/ORB-SLAM2-GPU2016-final/README.md

 ![Mean tracking time per frame (lower is better)](img/mean_track_time.png)
 ![Mean and peak fps (fps = 1 / (tracking + camera capture time))](img/FPS.png)
 ![Speedups](img/speedups.png)

-##### Compute Fast with GPU
-The `cv::FAST` function is the main bottleneck in the original implementation.
-It is invoked in every grid of every level of pyramid of every frame to extract their keypoints.
-The cost is doubled if the given grid is of low contrast and `cv::FAST` has to be invoked once more with a lower threshold.
-We reduce the inner level of every level by extracting keypoints of entire frame in one GPU kernel.
-In addition, we enhance data locality by including the low-contrast fallback in the same kernel.

-##### Software Pipelining
-We use Cuda stream to asynchronously copy memory & launch kernel to hide their latencies, respectively.
-In addition, kernel of subsequent level is launched asynchronously right after current level, achieving the pipelining effect analogous to that of hardware.
-The technique is used in both extracting FAST keypoints and computing ORB descriptors.

-##### Unified Memory
-We use Cuda Unified Memory, exploiting the unique unified physical memory of Nvidia Tegra, to save host-device memory copy.

-##### Save memory allocation/free
-In the original implementation, some frequently invoked functions locally allocate/free memory in every invocation.
-We save such overhead by allocating memory once and free it when it will no longer be used.

-##### Transform still more procedures into GPU
-Functions such as `resize`, `copyMakeBorder`, `Gaussian filter` are directly replaced by the their GPU counterparts in OpenCV.
-Functions such as `compute_IC_Angle`, `compute_ORB_Descriptor` are adopted from OpenCV's implementation to fit our needs.